facts about medici family

 They used the wealth from this trade to gain influence and build connections.

-They eventually founded the Medici Bank, one of Europe’s most powerful financial institutions.
+They eventually founded the Medici Bank, one of the most powerful financial institutions in Europe.

 Their role as a banking dynasty helped them enter politics and rise to become rulers of Florence.